 - Find the most knowledgeable experts for your situation now and in the future: Many areas of cancer and genetics are advancing rapidly, and not all health care professionals have equal experience on a given topic.
 Consider the following when choosing healthcare professionals for your team:

 - Do they have the knowledge and expertise to manage someone in your situation?
-Ask them how many people with your inherited mutation or medical condition they have cared for.
+Ask them how many people with your or medical condition they have cared for.